Extracting the issue date

 - Create a copy of “PrimaryGroup” and rename it to “SecondaryGroup”.
 Change the text to find of its “kwCheckmark” element to “prolongation”, “verlenging”.

-- Dutch and Belgian sick notes are divided into three types — ‘relapse’ is an additional type compared to German sick notes.
-Create another copy of “PrimaryGroup” and rename it to “RelapseGroup”.
+- German sick notes were divided into two types.
+As opposed to them, Dutch and Belgian sick notes are divided into three types (‘relapse’ is an additional type).
+Hence create another copy of the “PrimaryGroup” group and rename it to “RelapseGroup”.

-- Change the text to find of the RelapseGroup’s “kwCheckmark” element to “Herval” and enable the Match case option to exclude words occurring in the middle of a sentence.
+- Change the text to find of its “kwCheckmark” element to “Herval” and enable the Match case option to exclude words occurring in the middle of a sentence.

 Add the Relapse checkmark and map fields